scrapy/scrapy/docs/intro/tutorial.rst

 While perhaps not as popular as CSS selectors, XPath expressions offer more power because besides navigating the structure, it can also look at the content.
-Using XPath, you're able to select things like: **select the link that contains the text "Next Page"**.
+Using XPath, you're able to select things like: *select the link that contains the text "Next Page"*.
 This makes XPath very fitting to the task of scraping, and we encourage you to learn XPath even if you already know how to construct CSS selectors, it will make scraping much easier.

-We won't cover much of XPath here, but you can read more about `using XPath with Scrapy Selectors here <topics-selectors>`_.
+We won't cover much of XPath here, but you can read more about :ref:`using XPath with Scrapy Selectors here <topics-selectors>`.
 To learn more about XPath, we recommend `this tutorial to learn XPath through examples
 <http://zvon.org/comp/r/tut-XPath_1.html>`_, and `this tutorial to learn "how
 to think in XPath" <http://plasmasturm.org/log/xpath101/>`_.